Zamiell/stardew-valley/Min-Max_Guide.md

 * Meet Pam + Sam + Shane inside of JojaMart.
 * Clear the weeds north-west of JojaMart.
 * Meet Abigale on the bridge.
-* Meet George inside of their house.
+* Meet Maru.
+(She is walking south to the benches.)
 * Check the garbage can next to Lewis' house.
 * Meet Evelyn + Caroline + Jodi + Vincent + Harvey west of Lewis' house.
 * Meet Leah + Pierre inside of Pierre's General Store.
-* Check the two garbage cans next to the Saloon + George's house.
+* Check the garbage can next to George's house.

-* Meet Marnie + Harvey walking to the left of the Medical Clinic.
-* Meet Abigale + Pierre + Caroline inside of their house.
+* Meet George + Alex inside of their house.
+(Alex finishes his workout and leaves his room at 4 PM.)
-* Meet Alex outside of his house.
-* Meet Gus inside of the Saloon.
-* Check the garbage can next to Lewis' house.
+* Check the garbage can next to the Saloon.
-* Check for foraging items + artifact spots on the beach.

-* Meet Emily inside of her house.
+* Meet Gus + Emily in the Saloon.
-* Meet Maru walking south north-east of George's house.

-* Clear the weeds by the community center.
 * Go back to the farm.
 * Empty your inventory.
-Keep the scythe.
+Keep the tools.
 * Clear a path to the Backwoods.
-Exit to the Backwoods around 6 PM.
+Exit to the Backwoods around 6:10 PM.
 * Meet Linus outside of his tent.
-* Meet Demetrius + Robin south-east of their house.
+* Meet Demetrius south-east of their house.
 * Meet Sebastian as he leaves his house.
 (If you got here before 7 PM, then you will have to idle until he comes out of his room at 6:40 PM.
-This is wasted time that you can use to kill more weeds elsewhere.)
+This is wasted time that you could have used to kill more weeds elsewhere.)
 * Go back to the farm (through the Backwoods).
 * Hoe + plant + water Parsnip Seeds + Mixed Seeds.
 * Eat all Spring Onions + extra Leeks + extra Dandelions.
 (We need to save 1 of each spring foragable for the community center.)